-Materials Chemistry: Chem 511 (Materials Chemistry) and either Chem 535 (Physical Chemistry of Macromolecules) or Chem 538 (Organic Chemistry of Macromolecules).
+Materials Chemistry: Chem 511 (Materials Chemistry) and Chem 538 (Organic Chemistry of Macromolecules).
 Two courses from the offerings of any other Chemistry cluster (analytical, chembio, inorganic, organic, or physical) are required, noting that both courses must be from the same cluster.
-Two additional courses, one of which must be an approved materials course (check with advisor or the materials Graduate Committee advisor) are required to complete the six-course total.
+One additional course which must be an approved materials course (check with advisor or the Materials Graduate Committee advisor) are required to complete the five-course total.